 - Black food coloring

-- Toy Spider rings (I got these jewel spider rings from Michaels)
+- Toy Spider rings (You can get jewel spider rings from Amazon)

 Bake the cupcakes and allow them to cool completely before frosting them.
 Fill them a little less than 2/3 full so that they bake with flat tops.